 Don’t worry, we got your back.
 As always, we at Tactical.com did the heavy lifting (or eating?) for you.
-In this article, we tried and tested 5 of the best standard freeze-dried food brands in the market today, so you won’t have to.
+In this article, we tried and tested 5 of the best freeze dried food brands in the market today so you won’t have to.

 Before we dig into the review, here are some answers to your most common questions about freeze-dried food:

-From space missions and to military deployments, freeze-dried foods have now infiltrated the pantries of average joes.
-People love them for their extra long shelf-life and superior taste compared to traditional MREs (meals ready to eat).
+From space missions to military deployments, freeze dried food has now infiltrated the pantries of average joes.
+People love them for their extra-long shelf-life and superior taste compared to traditional MREs (meals ready to eat).
 Their lightness and portability make them a big hit for many folks, especially hikers, campers, and backpackers who go on long trips without access to a good old home-cooked meal.